GBond/nginx-ingress-openshift-lab/docs/source/lab01.rst

 4. Expose the NGINX Ingress Controller Dashboard

    NGINX Ingress Controller (all purchased editions) have an internal dashboard that can be exposed.
-The Dashboard presents analytic stats of services deployed on NGINX.
-These same stats can also be exposed for collection systems like Prometheus.
+The Dashboard provids analytic stats of services deployed on NGINX.
+These stats can also be exposed to collection systems like Prometheus.

    Use wget to download the dashboard yaml.